>

 > library(DESeq2)

-Ultimately, the data was organized into a comma-separated file (CSV file) as shown below.
-Please note that the file input into DESeq2 should be raw read counts, not normalized data such as FPKM/RPKM or TPM.
+Organize the results into a comma-separated (CSV) file like the one shown below.
+Note that DESeq2 requires raw read counts as input, not normalized values such as FPKM/RPKM or TPM.

 > counts <- read.csv("counts.csv", sep=",", row.names=1) > coldata <- data.frame(condition = factor(c("A", "A", "A", "A", "B", "B", "B", "B"))) > dds <- DESeqDataSetFromMatrix(countData = counts, colData = coldata, design = ~ condition) > dds <- DESeq(dds) estimating size factors estimating dispersions gene-wise dispersion estimates mean-dispersion relationship final dispersion estimates fitting model and testing

-The results can be displayed with the following.
+The results can be viewed with the following command.

 > res <- results(dds) > res log2 fold change (MLE): condition B vs A Wald test p-value: condition B vs A DataFrame with 62696 rows and 8 columns baseMean log2FoldChange lfcSE stat pvalue padj <numeric> <numeric> <numeric> <numeric> <numeric> <numeric> ENSG00000290825.1 0.0000 NA NA NA NA NA ENSG00000223972.6 0.0000 NA NA NA NA NA ENSG00000227232.5 11.4438 -0.619619 0.758925 -0.816443 0.414247 NA ENSG00000278267.1 1.6048 -0.826152 1.974423 -0.418427 0.675635 NA ENSG00000243485.5 0.0000 NA NA NA NA NA ... ... ... ... ... ... ...
 ENSG00000198695.2 0 NA NA NA NA NA ENSG00000210194.1 0 NA NA NA NA NA ENSG00000198727.2 0 NA NA NA NA NA ENSG00000210195.2 0 NA NA NA NA NA ENSG00000210196.2 0 NA NA NA NA NA